 Dethatching – 207 Lawn Care 36 Years Serving Southern Maine

 Certainly, Dethatching – 207 Lawn Care is a valuable service for encouraging a healthy lawn.
 Moreover; thatch is the matted layer of dead and decaying grass, stems, and roots.
 Grass clippings which are 80% water and decompose quickly, do not contribute to thatch.
 In addition; light thatch is beneficial for lawns, it provides shade for roots and retains moisture.
 But; larger quantities of matted debris, however, need to be removed before problems occur.

 Need seasons grass cutting service?
 [CLICK HERE]

-If the dead matter is one-half inch or higher, it interferes with nutritional needs of grass.
+If the dead matter is a one-half inch or higher, it interferes with the nutritional needs of the grass.
 Furthermore; when a thatch layer is too thick, this will keep water and nutrients from reaching roots.
 And, should this occur, the grass will take on a yellow appearance.
 This change in color is due to the lack of elements such as nitrogen and iron.
 In fact; not only is this damaging to a lawn, but unhealthy grass encourages weed growth.

 Excess of thatch also prevents new grass seeds from reaching the soil to germinate.
-Additionally; these signs are all indicative of excess thatch, and this calls for dethatching.
+Additionally; these signs are all indicative of excess dead matter, and this calls for dethatching.

 Fast Efficient Removal Of Excess Debris

-Vigorous hand raking of small lawns will remove thatch, but this is labor intensive.
-Moreover; larger turf areas require power rakes or dethatchers.
+Vigorous hand raking of small lawns will remove thatch, but this is labor-intensive.
+However; larger turf areas require power rakes or dethatchers.
 The process has to be correctly timed to avoid damaging new grass plants.
 So; 207 Lawn Care is professionally equipped to handle dethatching of any size lawn.
-Our equipment is professional commercial grade, and it is efficient.
+Our equipment is a heavy-duty commercial grade, and it is efficient.